LaunchCodeEducation/skills-back-end-java/materials/studios/quiz-time/README.md

 Create some unit tests for each of the classes that you have created.

-##Putting it all together
+## Putting it all together

 You're now ready to present these questions as a Quiz.
 Create a quiz class that will choose a question, present it to the user, accept the user's response, and then tell them whether their answer was correct or incorrect.

-##Submitting
+## Commit and push

-Though you most likely created a few separate classes for this studio, the only file you need to submit to Vocareum is `Question.java`.
+When you're done with your work, commit and push to GitHub.